Brennall/HFH-SRD/Chapter10.md

 Barony             | -        | -        | -              | -              | -              | -              | 1

 *Example*: On the Judge's campaign map, he has drawn a vast nation covering 1,130 24-mile hexes.
 This qualifies it as an "empire".
 At the suggested 5,000 families per 24-mile hex, the empire has a population of 5.6 million families.
-Following the Political Divisions of Realms table, the Judge decides the empire is divided into 5 "exarchates" (kingdoms), each controlling 1.1 million families and spanning 226 24-mile hexes (113,000,000 square miles).
+Following the [Political Divisions of Realms](Chapter10.md#political-divisions-of-realms) table, the Judge decides the empire is divided into 5 "exarchates" (kingdoms), each controlling 1.1 million families and spanning 226 24-mile hexes (113,000,000 square miles).
 He divides each exarchate into 6 "prefectures" (principalities), each controlling 183,000 families and spanning 37 24-mile hexes (18,500 square miles).
 He decides that he will further develop one of these prefectures as the starting region for the adventurers.
 His regional map should therefore assign the prefecture about 600 6-mile hexes of settled land (approximately 18,500 miles).

+The [Revenue by Realm Type](Chapter10.md#revenue-by-realm-type) table below shows the size of the personal domain of various tiers of nobility, their monthly income from domains, and their monthly income from urban settlements.
+The [Revenue by Realm Type](Chapter10.md#revenue-by-realm-type) table assumes that at each tier of nobility, the nobles have 4-6 vassals of the next tier below them, who each hold a vassal realm, as per the [Political Division of Realms](Chapter10.md#political-divisions-of-realms).
+The Judge can use this chart to quickly decide the income and holdings of NPCs or vassals in a realm based on their size, population, or other factors.
+He can also use it to determine the value of very large player character realms by quickly selecting values for their vassal realms rather than creating them all.

 #### Revenue by Realm Type